No. 609 Squadron RAuxAF: Post-war period (1945–1957)

 After the war, 609 Squadron was stood down, and the name transferred back to the Royal Auxiliary Air Force.
 In 1946, the squadron reformed at RAF Church Fenton, then moved back to Yeadon.
 609 was once again a squadron manned by part-time civilians using front line fighters, this time the Mosquito NF.30 night-fighter and later, when the squadron changed role to that of a daylight fighter squadron, the Spitfire LF.16.
 In 1951, 609 Squadron re-equipped with jet fighter aircraft, the Gloster Meteor, and moved back to Church Fenton in order to take advantage of the longer runway.
 At this time, 19 regular squadrons and 10 reserve squadrons of Meteors formed Britains main fighter defence.
 During the Korean War, 609 and other auxiliary squadrons were called up to full-time service for 3 months.

 From 1947 to March 1957 (when all flying squadrons of the Royal Auxiliary Air Force were disbanded), Air Vice-Marshal Geoffrey Ambler, who commanded the squadron just before the Second World War, was the squadron's Honorary Air Commodore.
 An active 609 Squadron Association was formed after the War and for 21 years was organised by Charles 'Mac' McConnell who had served as an officer during the War.
 The Association played the lead role in establishing the squadron museum near York.

 The modern era (2000–present day)

 The latest incarnation of the squadron was formed at RAF Leeming on 1 July 1998 and was originally named the Air Defence Support Squadron, the 609 number plate was granted on 1 October 1999.
 The squadron is no longer a flying Squadron, but instead has the role of Force Protection, it is employed to prevent or minimise the effects of enemy attack on RAF bases.

 The Squadron was deployed to Ali Al Salem as part of Operation Telic from February to August 2003.
 Furthermore, 15 of the Squadrons reservists were deployed to Al Udeid Air Base, Qatar.
 Over 50 of the Squadrons reservists were awarded the Iraq Medal.

 Since then, several Squadron members have deployed with Regular RAF Regiment Squadrons on operations in Iraq and Afghanistan.

+Currently the Sqn have another role, now in C-UAS (Counter Uncrewed Air Systems).

+The sqn now have a number of trained personnel to deploy and utilise these skills in the modern theater.